hayleyrob/WorkoutTracker/README.md

 ## workoutTracker
 ## Description
-> Tracks your previous workouts in order to display total distance and total weight.
-Homepage will show your last workout, along with sums of the total weight lifted, total duration of workout, and total distance.
+> This app tracks your previous workouts in order to display total distance and total weight.
+The homepage shows your last workout, along with sums of the total weight lifted, total duration of workout, and total distance.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)